GayaneNikoghosyan/v0-Pilot-wait-list-micro-app/README.md

 4. SLACK_WEBHOOK_URL	= Webhook URL to send new waitlist submissions to Slack

-## Short description of your Lead Score Logic:
+## Short description of Lead Score Logic:
 The Lead Score is calculated based on three weighted factors:

 1. ICP Match (B2B SaaS relevance) — 40% weight (Scores 1–5 depending on how closely the company matches a B2B SaaS ideal customer profile.)